 The brand’s pants are so popular that buyers call them -5kg jeans (apparently, wearing them makes you look super skinny).

-Apart from -5kg jeans, Chuu has a variety of clothing hard to find anywhere else.
+Apart from -5kg jeans, Chuu has a variety of clothing that is hard to find anywhere else.

-The online store offers all kinds of fashion for women, from tops and pants all the way to phone cases.
+The online store offers all kinds of fashion for women, from tops and pants to phone cases.

 However, Chuu has limited edition goods created in collaboration with Asian celebrities that sell exceptionally well.